Dec 22, 2025 · Updated Apr 25, 2026 | 12 Mins read

 Requires consultation for setup

 All plans include sentiment analysis, with automation and predictive features scaling by tier.
 The Standard plan is a favorite among mid-sized U.S. companies looking to streamline ticket workflows, while Enterprise customers benefit from tailored deployments and advanced tools for churn prevention.
+Sentiment is most useful when it's wired into the rest of your support operations — triage, routing, escalation, and queue management — rather than sitting in a separate dashboard.

 Other Tools for Sentiment-Driven Support